ianstrang2/berkoTNF/new-matchflow.md

 **Recommendation** – ship Option A first (zero schema change) for clarity, then evaluate if explicit own-goal data is worth Option B down the road.

-Implementation note: scoreboard in Live pane increments a local `teamScores` state; CompleteMatchForm just shows that number.
+Implementation note: scoreboard in `CompleteMatchForm` increments a local `teamScores` state.

 ---